What will the local church look like in 10 years?

 In the past ten years, I have witnessed remarkable changes in the local church and the coming decade will usher in even more transformations.
-While the ancient sacraments will remain, everything else is up for debate.
+While the ancient Sacraments will remain, everything else is up for debate.
 How we worship, when we gather, what is said, who is leading and where the gatherings happen will all undergo scrutiny and debate.

 I have four predictions for the next decade of local church.

-1. The church will become smaller
+1. The places where we gather will become smaller

 Every social and cultural trend is leaning toward the smaller, more intimate gatherings and away from the stadium worship experience.
 Mega churches that purposely create numerous worship settings that promote intimacy and community will see the most significant growth.
 There will always be a group of church people who will come to the big building, but if we want to see significant growth among skeptics and seekers, we must create less threatening venues for them to explore the issues of faith.

-2. The church will become more missional
+2. The church will be launched into real mission.

 The local church is hungry to embrace the mission of the New Testament and this will only increase in the next decade.
-This next generation is tired of the hype of events and is eager to give their lives to something that requires sacrifice and results in social justice.
+This next generation is tired of the hype of events and is eager to give their lives to something that requires sacrifice and results in biblical justice.
 They want to get their hands in the dirt of humanity and see real change in the communities where they live.
 They will come to the church building for some of the attractional events, but will get disillusioned quickly if these events do not result in real opportunities to serve their world.

-3. The church will become more ancient
+3. The church will return to its ancient roots

 If it’s new, it’s probably not truth.
 If its truth, it’s probably not new.
 I believe the ancient, yet simple recipe of local church will return.
 We will gather often, read the Scriptures, worship intently, pray fervently, be led by servants, live authentically, and honor the Sacraments.
 For sure, we will continue to be creative and inventive, but not at the expense of the ancient structure which has transcended all generations for over 2000 years.

-4. The church will become more supernatural
+4. The church will return to wonder and awe

 The churches that embrace the supernatural nature of God will see the most growth and have the most influence in the coming decade.
 Good preaching, trendy stage sets, and clever videos will not be enough in the next ten years because people want to see God intervene more and more in the affairs of the earth with miracles and healings.
-Sound theology must prevail and we must not return to our sloppy Charismatic tendencies, but we must also embrace the mysterious and risky nature of God and not be afraid of the unpredictable.
+Sound theology must prevail and we must not return to our sloppy Charismatic tendencies, but we must also embrace the mysterious and risky nature of God and not be afraid of wonder and awe.
 While the Holy Spirit may be unpredictable, the results are always predictable – people will find God, people will be healed and people will discover real freedom.

 “Presence driven.”
 That’s what so many lives should be, but usually aren’t… and that’s what worship should be, but so often isn’t.
 Learning to hear.
 To discern.
 To be obedient.
 Oh, the rewards that will come!!!
 There’s an amazing song that’s older, but so good.
 “I cry freedom from the chains that bind our children, Lord, freedom from the chains that bind our praise to You, freedom from the lies of the enemy, freedom we cry…” I should send you the mp3… if I could find it.